klevu/jsv2-early-adopters/modules/color-swatches/landing/README.md

 [klevu-landing-color-swatches.js](/modules/color-swatches/landing/resources/assets/js/klevu-landing-color-swatches.js)
 - In this file, it extends the base component and add functions related to landing page functionality.
 Also, it has the code for adding functionality to the landing page as well as the usage of component extension.

-## Prerequisite

-This module has a dependecy of [colorSwatches](/components/color-swatches) component.
-To add the base component add necessary [resources](/components/color-swatches/resources).

-[Base file](/components/color-swatches/resources/assets/js/klevu-color-swatches.js) contains the core logic of the functionality.

 ## Template Modifications